KinnPorsche

-KinnPorsche: The Series is a 2022 Thai action romance drama television series based on a web novel of the same name by writing duo Daemi.
-It stars Phakphum Romsaithong (Mile) as Kinn and Nattawin Wattanagitiphat (Apo) as Porsche.
+KinnPorsche is a 2022 Thai action-boy's love television series based on a web novel of the same name by writing duo Daemi.
+It stars Phakphum Romsaithong as Kinn and Nattawin Wattanagitiphat as Porsche.
 The series follows Porsche, desperate to make money and take care of his younger brother, as he finds himself drawn into the mafia underworld by Kinn.

-The series is directed by Kongkiat Komesiri (Khom), Krisda Witthayakhajorndet (Pond), and Banchorn Vorasataree (Pepsi).
+The series is directed by Kongkiat Komesiri, Krisda Witthayakhajorndet, and Banchorn Vorasataree.
 It premiered in Thailand on One 31 on 2 April 2022, airing every Saturday at 23:00 ICT, while it was distributed in Japan through U-Next and worldwide on iQIYI.
 The full uncut version, called KinnPorsche: La Forte aired one hour later on iQIYI.

 Synopsis

 Kinn Anakinn Theerapanyakun, the second son and de facto heir of the Theerapanyakun crime family, is attacked on his way home from making a business deal.
 While running for his life, he stumbles across Porsche Pachara Kittisawasd, a local bartender and underground fighter.
 Kinn pays Porsche to protect him from the men trying to kill him.
 Impressed by Porsche's fighting abilities, Kinn tracks him down to offer him a job.

 In order to make enough money to send his younger brother Porchay to university, and to keep the house that had belonged to their dead parents, Porsche reluctantly agrees to become Kinn's full-time bodyguard.
 Over the next few months, he improves his fighting skills and learns about the dark underworld he now belongs to, but also begins to fall in love with his charismatic boss.

 Even though Kinn is unashamedly gay, the path ahead isn't easy for the two lovers.
 The minor branch of the family, ruled by Kinn's uncle, is desperate to take control.
 His father is in poor health, his older brother is a PTSD-stricken mess, his younger brother is a rising star, and Vegas, his cousin from the minor family is also becoming a rising threat to him; also the mystery of Porsche's parents' untimely death seems somehow tied to the Theerapanyakun family.